MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-considerations-v15.md

 ms.date: 04/01/2019
 ms.author: jswymer
 ---
-# Important Information and Considerations for Before Upgrading to [!INCLUDE[prodlong](../developer/includes/prodlong.md)]
+# Important Information and Considerations for Before Upgrading to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] 2019 Wave 2

 Depending on which version you are upgrading from, and the degree to which your solution differs from the standard version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], you may want to prepare your solution for the upgrade.
 This topic provides important information and tips for things to consider when you prepare to upgrade to [!INCLUDE[prodshort](../developer/includes/prodshort.md)].